 By Helen R

 Easter Seals used to do this, I don't know if they still do.
 When they do have hearing aids that people can get, most of the time they aren't the fancy little ones that are popular now.
-These are larger ones that people have donated, and they have been refurbished.
-Call an Easter Seals office in your area and ask about this.

 You can go to Radioshack or any electronics store such as that and get an electronic earpiece.
 My boyfriend has one.
 He can now hear someone whisper on the other side of the room, before he turned the tv up so loud that no one could stand to be in the room with him watching tv.
 It looks like a blue tooth for a cell phone.
 He said it cost him about $20.
 It will fit either ear.